 Membership meetings shall occur at least once each semester at a predetermined time and place.
 Meetings can occur more often, as approved by a simple majority vote of the assembled members in a membership meeting, by petition of ten percent (10%) of the membership, or by a majority vote of the Council of Representatives or of the Executive Board.
 All such meetings shall be adequately advertised and properly conducted according to the provisions of these Bylaws.

-The agenda for the membership meetings shall be set by the President after consultation with the Executive Board.
+The President, in consultation with the Executive Board, shall set the agenda for the membership meetings .
 At least one meeting annually shall include agenda items to receive committee reports; discuss the budget, financial reviews, audits, and other financial matters; and develop and vote on resolutions to guide the policies and activities of the organization.

-The quorum for a membership meeting shall be thirty-three percent (33%) of the total membership of the organization.
+The quorum for a membership meeting shall be 35 members in good standing.

 Robert’s Rules of Order, Newly Revised (or most recent edition) shall be used to conduct all membership meetings, unless modified or replaced by another method of conducting meetings by a simple majority vote of the members attending the meeting.